Jump to:Page Content

 This study found widespread misreporting of pollution levels under the third-party audit scheme.
 The team conducted a large-scale randomized controlled experiment over two years in urban Gujarat, assigning private auditors to firms and paying them from a central pool of funds, thereby removing the conflict of interest.
 The results were striking: status quo regulation allowed for systematic underreporting of pollution levels, especially just beneath the regulatory standard; however, the modified scheme substantially reduced false compliance readings in reports (even those by the same auditors).
 Thus, by aligning the auditors’ incentives with those of the regulators, instead of the firms, researchers were able to improve on the underreporting of pollution and enable more accurate audits.
 This in turn led plants to reduce pollution.

 This project studies how to make the most effective use of subsidies in encouraging households in Accra, Ghana to change their cooking behaviors from highly polluting traditional fuels to cleaner modern sources.
 Funded by the Governance Innovations Initiative, this study considers the potential effectiveness of subsidies to modern fuels (such as liquid petroleum gas), especially in urban areas where modern fuels are readily available.
-The work will provide valuable information to regulators about the effectiveness of fuel subsidies in encouraging the adoption of modern fuels, starting with a better understanding of household decision-making around fuel use.
-Longitudinal survey work is ongoing, with complete data collection expected by the end of 2013.
+The work has provided valuable information to regulators about the effectiveness of fuel subsidies in encouraging the adoption of modern fuels, starting with a better understanding of household decision-making around fuel use.

-All of the India Initiative projects are being conducted in partnership with our in-country research partner, The Abdul Latif Jameel Poverty Action Lab (J-PAL) South Asia at the Institute for Financial Management and Research (IFMR), based in Chennai, India.
+India Initiative projects are conducted in partnership with Evidence for Policy Design (EPoD), a research and policy program at the Harvard Kennedy School, and our in-country research partners, The Abdul Latif Jameel Poverty Action Lab (J-PAL) South Asia at the Institute for Financial Management and Research (IFMR), based in Chennai, India, and the Energy and Policy Institute of Chicago (EPIC) Centre in Delhi.
 J-PAL at IFMR is a local research counterpart of the Abdul Latif Jameel Poverty Action Lab (J-PAL), the premier institution undertaking randomized-control evaluations of development projects.

 The ETS pilot was planned in collaboration with the Indian Ministry of Forests and the Environment (MoEF) and is being conducted with the Central Pollution Control Board, the State Pollution Control Boards of Gujarat, Maharashtra and Tamil Nadu.
 The energy audits project has been designed in consultation with the Gujarat Energy Development Agency, which is also contributing funding to the treatments, and six private consultancies.
 The endline survey is being conducted with The Energy and Resources Institute (TERI), New Delhi, one of the most respected environmental NGOs in India.